 The Advisor is a wholly owned subsidiary of ORIX Corporation ("ORIX"), a global financial services company based in Tokyo, Japan.
 ORIX provides a range of financial services to corporate and retail customers around the world, including financing, leasing, real estate and investment banking services.
 The stock of ORIX trades publicly on both the New York (through ADRs) and Tokyo Stock Exchanges.

 Advisory Fees

-For its services, each Fund pays the Advisor a contractual advisory fee set forth below, which is an annual rate based on the Fund's average net assets.
-The following table sets forth for each Fund the contractual advisory fee rate and the fees paid to the Advisor for the past three fiscal years before the effect of any fee waiver (shown below) in effect for the past three fiscal years that reduced the advisory fee paid.
+For its services, the Fund pays the Advisor the contractual advisory fee set forth below, which is an annual rate based on the Fund's average net assets.

+The Subadvisor